optiforziyan/Oak_Liao_et_al_2020_AFS/README.md

 ## Description

-The [distribution occurrences](https://github.com/optiforziyan/Liao-et-al-2019/blob/master/Abies_spp_rarefy_rarefied_points.csv) of each *Abies* species were obtained from the following four sources:

-(1) the Chinese Virtual Herbarium (CVH, http://www.cvh.ac.cn/);

-(2) Global Biodiversity Information Facility (GBIF, http://www.gbif.org/);

-(3) field surveys (21 records);

-(4) published literature (see Appendix S1 in the [supplemental files](https://github.com/optiforziyan/Liao-et-al-2019/blob/master/Literature%20contains%20Abies%20distribution%20data.md))
+Results of variation partitioning for the predicted habitat suitability simulated by our ensemble models in terms of fractions of variation explained.
+Variation of the species data matrix is explained by three groups of explanatory variables: CLIM (climatic predictors), NCLIM (non-climatic predictors) and SPAT (spatial predictors), and U is the unexplained variation; a, b and c are unique effects of CLIM and NCLIM factors and SPAT variables, respectively; while d, e, f and g are fractions indicating their joint effects[distribution occurrences](https://github.com/optiforziyan/Liao-et-al-2019/blob/master/Abies_spp_rarefy_rarefied_points.csv) of each *Abies* species were obtained from the following four sources:

 ## Author(s)